HISTORY AND PURPOSE

-The major focus of The Carpenter Foundation has remained constant over the past half century and that is to make grants in four areas: human services, education, the arts and certain public interest issues.
+The major focus of the Carpenter Foundation has remained constant over the past 60 years and that is to make grants in four areas: human services, education, the arts and certain public interest issues.
 The Foundation limits funding to these activities and to the geographic area of Jackson and Josephine Counties in order to make more effective and focused use of limited resources.

 The Carpenter Foundation is a private family foundation governed by a Board which includes family members and public trustees who represent a wide range of experience and interests.
 Trustees make policy, grant, and financial management decisions.